getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

     %make_install
 ```

-The `yauto.py` script has filled many fields for us, but not all of them will be right, and some of them need to be filled in.
+The `go-task new` command has filled many fields for us, but not all of them will be right, and some of them need to be filled in.
 Refer to the [package.yml page](docs/packaging/package.yml.md) to see how each field should be used.

 For this example, we need to fix the following: